Gold and Silver

 Physical Coins vs Gold ETFs

-Owning an ETF inside your portfolio definitely has a place and can be used as a risk management tool, many of our portfolios have gold and silver ETFs, especially now.
+Including an ETF within your portfolio certainly has a place and can serve as a risk management tool; many of our portfolios currently contain gold and silver ETFs, especially at this time.

 However, this is just paper markets and what happens can definitely affect the price of those ETFs as well.